HSAFoundation/CLOC/INSTALL.md

 ## Install Development GCC6 OpenMP for HSA Compiler (OPTIONAL)

 The HSA plugin for GCC 6 is currently experimental.
-We build versions of the development compiler for testing the HSA plugin.
-These can be downloaded and installed as follows.
+It does not yet support discrete GPU cards such as fiji.
+We build versions of the development compiler for testing the GCC plugin for HSA.
+The latest version can be downloaded and installed as follows.

 ```
 cd $HOME/git
 git clone -b master https://github.com/HSAFoundation/hsa-openmp-gcc-amd
-sudo rsync -av --exclude .git $HOME/git/hsa-openmp-gcc-amd/usr/local/hsagccver  /usr/local
-sudo rm -f /usr/local/hsagcc
-sudo rsync -av $HOME/git/hsa-openmp-gcc-amd/usr/local/hsagcc  /usr/local
+sudo dpkg -i hsa-openmp-gcc-amd/packages/ubuntu/rocmgcc6*.deb
 ```
-In the future, we will add add debian packages to the apt server for gcc6.

 <A Name="Infiniband">
 4. Optional Infiniband Install